kevinwhan/kevinwhan.github.io/_pages/about.md

 About me
 ------
 I graduated from Stanford with a PhD in statistics.
 During my time at Stanford, I was fortunate to be advised by Professor [Guido Imbens](https://gsb-faculty.stanford.edu/guido-w-imbens/) and Professor [Johan Ugander](http://web.stanford.edu/~jugander/).
-My research interests lie in causal inference and machine learning, especially causal inference with interference and online experimentation.
-Recently, I am also fascinated by the breakthroughs in large language models (LLM).
+My research interests lie in causal inference, especially causal inference with interference and online experimentation (A/B testing).
 Before coming to Stanford, I completed my undergraduate studies at University of Michigan in 2018 where I obtained B.S. degrees in (Honors) mathematics and (Honors) statistics, with a minor in computer science.
-I did internships at Microsoft in 2018 and Meta/Facebook in 2021 and 2022.

 My [dissertation](https://searchworks.stanford.edu/view/14783556) addresses testing, estimation and inference problems for causal inference with interference.
-Individual chapters can be found in publications page.
+Individual chapters can be found in the publications page.

 Research interests
 ------
 - Causal inference with interference
 - Online experimentation
-- Causal inference and machine learning
-- Natural language processing and large language models
+- Heterogeneous treatment effects

 Contact
 ------